-5.3.1 Treasurer
+5.3.1 CFO

-- (1) The Treasurer & Deputy Chief Executive will: - a) Recommend clauses, treasury management policy / practices for approval, reviewing the same on a regular basis, and monitoring compliance. - b) Submit treasury management policy reports as required. - c) Submit budgets and budget variations in accordance with Financial Regulations and Procedures. - d) Receive and review management information reports. - e) Review the performance of the treasury management function and promote best value reviews. - f) Ensure the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function. - g) Ensure the adequacy of internal audit, and liaising with external audit. - h) Recommend on appointment of external service providers in accordance with standing orders. - (2) The Treasurer & Deputy Chief Executive has delegated powers through this policy to take the most appropriate form of borrowing from the approved sources, and to make the most appropriate form of investments in approved instruments. - (3) Power to borrow and invest may be delegated to members of the Finance Section.
-The Assistant Financial Accountant Treasury Management (or staff authorised by the Head of Finance to act as temporary cover for leave/sickness) must conduct all dealing transactions. - (4) The Head of Finance will ensure that the Policy is adhered to, and if not will bring the matter to the attention of the Treasurer & Deputy Chief Executive as soon as possible.
+- (1) The CFO will: - a) Recommend clauses, treasury management policy / practices for approval, reviewing the same on a regular basis, and monitoring compliance; - b) Submit treasury management policy reports as required; - c) Submit budgets and budget variations in accordance with Financial Regulations and Procedures; - d) Receive and review management information reports; - e) Review the performance of the treasury management function and promote appropriate reviews; - f) Ensure the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function:

-- (5) Prior to entering into any capital financing, lending or investment transaction, it is the responsibility of the Head of Finance to be satisfied that the proposed transaction does not breach any statute, external regulation or the Financial Regulations and Procedures. - (6) It is also the responsibility of the Head of Finance to ensure that the Commissioner complies with the requirements of The Non Investment Products Code (formerly known as The London Code of Conduct) for principals and broking firms in the wholesale markets.
+- g) Ensure the adequacy of internal audit, and liaising with external audit; and - h) Recommend on appointment of external service providers in accordance with the Manual of Corporate Governance. - (2) The CFO has delegated powers through this policy to take the most appropriate form of borrowing from the approved sources, and to make the most appropriate form of investments in approved instruments. - (3) Power to borrow and invest may be delegated to members of the Finance Section.
+The Assistant Financial Accountant (Treasury Management) (or staff authorised by the Principal Financial Accountant to act as temporary cover for leave/sickness) must conduct all dealing transactions. - (4) The Principal Financial Accountant will ensure that the Policy is adhered to, and if not will bring the matter to the attention of the CFO as soon as possible. - (5) Prior to entering into any capital financing, lending or investment transactions, it is the responsibility of the Principal Financial Accountant to be satisfied that the proposed transaction does not breach any statute, external regulation or the Financial Regulations and Procedures. - (6) It is also the responsibility of the Principal Financial Accountant to ensure that the Commissioner complies with the requirements of The Non Investment Products Code (formerly known as The London Code of Conduct) for principals and broking firms in the wholesale markets.

-5.3.2 Assistant Financial Accountant - Treasury
+5.3.2 Assistant Financial Accountant - Treasury (Cover usually provided by Financial Accountant)